-School discipline – it was sometimes harsh and undeserved.
+School discipline retro style: it was sometimes harsh and undeserved.
 Here are six common ways teachers kept us in line.

 Stand in the corner and face the wall!

 Punishment by boredom and isolation.
 A blank canvass is ideal for an artist but useless if you’re just standing there staring at it!
 Your nose is almost kissing the wall and your eyes go blurry.
-You’ve been ordered not to turn-round until told.
+Do not to turn-round until you’re told.

 I’m going to wash your mouth out with soap!

 You were unaware of the teacher behind you when the naughty word slipped out your mouth.
 You’re dragged to the toilets where the most scuffed and grubby bar of soap is shoved in your mouth – harsh!